StarRocks/starrocks/docs/en/loading/RoutineLoad.md

   In the example, the number of BE nodes that are alive is `5`, the number of the pre-specified Kafka topic partitions is `5`, and the value of `max_routine_load_task_concurrent_num` is `5`.
 To increase the actual load task concurrency, you can increase the `desired_concurrent_number` from the default value `3` to `5`.

   For more about the properties, see [CREATE ROUTINE LOAD](../sql-reference/sql-statements/loading_unloading/routine_load/CREATE_ROUTINE_LOAD.md).
-For detailed instructions on accelerating the loading, see [Routine Load FAQ](../faq/loading/Routine_load_faq.md).

 ### Load JSON-format data